Canada, Netherlands To Formally Join Gambia ICJ Case Against Myanmar - UrduPoint

 Calling the case "of concern to all of humanity," Champagne and Blok said Canada and the Netherlands "will assist with the complex legal issues that are expected to arise and will pay special attention to crimes related to sexual and gender-based violence, including rape.

-" The small African, mainly Muslim state of Gambia has taken majority-Muslim Myanmar to the UN's top court in The Hague accusing it of breaching the 1948 UN genocide convention.
+" The small African, mainly Muslim state of Gambia has taken majority-Buddhist Myanmar to the UN's top court in The Hague accusing it of breaching the 1948 UN genocide convention.

 Around 740,000 Rohingya fled across the border into sprawling refugee camps in Bangladesh after Myanmar launched a huge military crackdown in Rakhine state in August 2017.